Denise Uyehara

 Denise Uyehara is an American performance artist, director and writer.
 Her interdisciplinary and solo performances and installations examine and explore memory, time-travel, immigration, race, sexuality, and gender.
 She is the founding member of the performance group Sacred Naked Nature Girls, a group of four women of different ethnicities and sexual orientation, who use their bodies as a means to construct identities and inspire dialogue.
 Her work is internationally recognized and has been featured in exhibitions in Los Angeles, Helsinki, London, Tokyo, and Vancouver.
 She is also the author of two full-length plays, Hobbies and Hiro.
 Uyehara is a fellow of the Asian Cultural Council.

 Early life

 Uyehara was born in 1966 in Tustin, California to Japanese American parents.
-She attended the University of California at Irvine, graduating in 1989 with a BA in comparative literature, continued her education at the University of California Los Angeles, where she received her M.F.A. in arts.
+She attended the University of California, Irvine, graduating in 1989 with a BA in comparative literature, continued her education at the University of California, Los Angeles, where she received her M.F.A. in arts.